kikuchi11/Cyber-Security-Challenge-Australia-2018/README.md

 *No mentors/coaches/cybersecurity related courses at The University of Melbourne

-Click on the link below to find out more about CySCA and my result.
+Click on the link below to find out more about CySCA and my result of CySCA 2018.

 https://www.cyberchallenge.com.au/2018/scoreboard/